top of page

 b.
 Weaknesses

 Mixed methods research offers a comprehensive means of exploring research questions.
 However, this approach is not without its weaknesses.
-One major concern is the complexity involved in executing mixed methods research.
+One major concern is the complexity of conducting mixed-methods research.
 Researchers must be proficient in qualitative and quantitative methods, which requires significant expertise and resources.
 According to Johnson and Onwuegbuzie (2004), this dual requirement can be challenging, particularly for individual researchers or small teams who may not possess the necessary skill sets across both methodologies.

 Another weakness is the time and cost implications of mixed methods research.
 Designing, implementing, and analysing qualitative and quantitative components can be time-consuming and expensive.
 Plano Clark and Ivankova (2016) highlight that mixed-methods research often requires more extended data collection and analysis periods than single-method studies, leading to higher overall costs and longer project timelines.
 This can be a significant limitation, particularly in settings with limited funding or time constraints.

 Additionally, integrating qualitative and quantitative data can pose significant challenges.
-Researchers must find effective ways to combine and interpret data from different sources, sometimes leading to difficulty in drawing cohesive and valid conclusions.
+Researchers must find effective ways to combine and interpret data from different sources, which can make it difficult to draw cohesive and valid conclusions.
 Teddlie and Tashakkori (2009) note that integrating diverse data types requires meticulous planning and often necessitates the development of new, complex analytical techniques.
 This complexity can lead to inconsistencies in findings and potential biases if not managed carefully.

 Finally, mixed methods research may face issues with generalisability and validity.
 While combining methodologies can provide a more holistic view, it may also introduce conflicting results that are difficult to reconcile.
 Creswell and Plano Clark (2017) suggest that ensuring the validity and reliability of findings from both qualitative and quantitative perspectives can be particularly challenging, potentially undermining the overall credibility of the research.